 Work At It

 Any relationship that is worth having is worth working for.
 It's not always going to be easy.
 You and your partner are not always going to get along, and you're not always going to agree about everything.
 You're going to have to make compromises, and you're going to have to put some effort into changing yourself to make them happier in the relationship.

 Of course, you shouldn't change who you are as a person or even attempt to.
 The changes that you may have to make are putting in a little more effort to help around the house or coming home from work a little earlier once in a while.

 Changes to the lifestyles that you both have could help each of you to feel more comfortable and confident in the relationship.
 Making these changes will take some work though because you're both going to have to talk to each other about just what it is you want and how you think that each of you should go about getting it.
 Talk about what your partner can do to do to make you happy, listen to what would make them happy and then start on those changes for yourself.

 Focus on yourself

 We tend to focus on what's wrong with the other person and what they're doing that we don't like instead of focusing on ourselves.
 If you want to work on your relationship, then start being the person that you wish you had.
-Instead of just thinking of everything you aren't getting what you think you should be from your significant other, start seeing where you could improve.
+Instead of just thinking about everything you aren't getting, start seeing where you could improve.
 What could you do differently that could improve the relationship?